Austerity: The History of a Dangerous Idea

 Austerity: The History of a Dangerous Idea is a 2013 book by Mark Blyth that explores the economic policy of austerity.
-Studying the use of austerity around the world up to the early 2010s and tracing its intellectual lineage, Blyth argues that the case for increasing economic growth through austerity is overstated, is counterproductive when implemented during recessions, and has exacerbated the Eurozone crisis.
+Studying the use of austerity around the world up to the early 2010s and tracing its intellectual lineage, Blyth argues that the case for increasing economic growth through austerity is overstated, is counterproductive when implemented during recessions, and has exacerbated the European debt crisis.
 Austerity was selected among the Best Books of 2013 in reviews by the Financial Times and Bloomberg News.

 Background

 Mark Blyth is the Eastman Professor of Political Economy and Professor of Political Science and International and Public Affairs at Brown University's Watson Institute for International and Public Affairs.
 He wrote Austerity in the aftermath of the Great Recession following the G20s' turn in mid-2010 away from Keynesian fiscal stimulus and towards fiscal consolidation and austerity.

 Synopsis

 Blyth begins by reviewing the arguments in favour of austerity, namely an increase in business confidence and consequent investment due to less crowding out of private sector debt by government debt and a lower risk of default and the inefficiency of public spending due to small fiscal multipliers.
 While Blyth acknowledges that countries cannot solve the problem of high public debt through further borrowing, he highlights that it is impossible for countries in a globalised economy to increase economic growth by simultaneously cutting public spending.
-Exploring the rationale for austerity in the 2010s, he traces the build-up of public debt in the U.S. and European countries back to governments' bailouts of the financial sector during and after the financial crisis of 2007-2008 and the use of countercyclical policies in the Great Recession, in contrast to austerity advocates' narrative of governmental profligacy (with the exception of Greece).
+Exploring the rationale for austerity in the 2010s, he traces the build-up of public debt in the U.S. and European countries back to governments' bailouts of the financial sector during and after the 2008 financial crisis and the use of countercyclical policies in the Great Recession, in contrast to austerity advocates' narrative of governmental profligacy (with the exception of Greece).
 With regard to the European debt crisis, Blyth explains how the institutional setup of the Eurozone—in particular the ECB's narrow focus on inflation control, countries' inability to individually devalue their currencies after the adoption of the euro, and the financial sector's overleveraging—created a situation in which solvent northern European countries were unwilling to financially support already highly indebted southern European countries without the latter's commitment to austerity because of moral hazard.